-Digital greeting card startup Givingli wraps $3 million seed round – TechCrunch
+Digital greeting card startup Givingli raises $3 million seed round – TechCrunch

 “For a generation of digitally native users, it’s not surprising that the ability to like, swipe, upvote or shoot a quick text from our phones have become the predominant ways we connect with others,” said Ohanian in a press release announcing the seed round.
 “What first attracted me to Givingli is that Nicole and Ben acutely understood this evolution and built a platform that provides the creative tools needed to elevate those interactions and deepen connections.
 Whether it’s sending a digital birthday gift, or a note just because — it’s clear that Givingli has put snail mail on notice.”

-One of the team’s big challenges has been highlighting the visibility of their native app which users download to send greetings.
+One of the team’s big challenges has been highlighting the visibility of their native app that users download to send greetings.
 Last fall, the Givingli team debuted a partnership with Snap that brought their gifting service inside Snapchat via a bite-sized Snap Mini app integration.
 The rollout followed the startup’s participation in Snap’s Yellow Accelerator program.

 Emrani Green says that partnership has helped bring more users to their platform, and that more than 5 million people have used Givingli to send greetings since the app launched in 2019.